-There are only certain tasks you can perform depending on where you are, when you are and what tools you have available.
-This is one of the core Getting Things Done principles that helps you focus on the tasks you actually can do instead of procrastinating over all the task you should or could do.
-At any given time I have approximately 700+ tasks in my OmniFocus and I could worry quite a bit when, if and how I could get them ever done.
-But I try not to instead I try to narrow down on those tasks at hand and contexts are what make this possible for me.
-Contexts are the first natural selection of tasks when you are in the ‘Do’ phase as they determine of what can be done.
+There are tasks you can only perform depending on where you are, when you are and what tools you have available.
+This is one of the core Getting Things Done® principles which helps you focus on the tasks you actually can do instead of procrastinating over all the your total todo list.
+It is not unusual to have 500 or more Actions in your OmniFocus and worry quite a bit about when, if and how you will get to do them.
+But try to not worry, instead try to narrow down those tasks that are feasible given where you are, the tools, people and time available to you.
+You will be surprised how few Actions remain using Contexts as the natural selection criteria.

-However, it is very easy to over or under engineer the number of contexts you really need.
-Many implementations have far too many, others seem to ignore context altogether.
-The latter is fine when you are not into Getting Things Done, but then again you should use a more generic task manager instead of OmniFocus, which is clearly 100% GTD geared.
-There are three rules to help you define and, even more important, to maintain a reasonable and useful number of contexts.
+While Contexts are extremely useful, it is very easy to over or under engineer their actual number.
+Most GTD® setups have far too many, others seem to ignore Contexts altogether.
+The latter is fine when you are not into David Allen's methodology, but then again you should properly use a more generic task manager than OmniFocus, which is very much designed around Getting Things Done®.

-- Places — Certain locations enable or allow you to do certain things.
-You can only pick up the office mail if you have access to your postbox or you can only paint the kids’ room wall if you are at home.
+- Places — Certain locations enable or allow you to do certain things; You can only pick up the office mail if you have access to your postbox or you can only paint the kids’ room if you are at home

-- Tools — You need specific helpers at hand to complete an action.
-Be it your computer, a telephone, a broadband access or whatever tooling you need to do your job.
+- Tools — You need specific helpers at hand to complete an Action; Be it your computer, a telephone, broadband access or whatever tooling you need to do your job

-- People — Following-up on something or talking about a topic is only possible if you are meeting an individual or a group of people.
-These are the famous ‘agenda’-contexts which provide you a list of topics to discuss with someone or to raise in a regular meeting.
-‘Waiting For’ also falls into the people category since it is mostly individuals you need to do something for you, although in some occasions it might also be companies that you are waiting for.
+- People — Following-up on something or talking about a topic is only possible if you are meeting an individual or a group of people; These are the famous "Agenda"-Contexts which provide you a list of topics to discuss with someone or to raise in a regular meeting; "Waiting For" also falls into the people category since it is mostly individuals you are waiting for, although in some occasions it might as well be companies or institutions

-Looking at my contexts, they all fall into these three categories, at least at the root level.
-Occasionally I have some contexts that I would called ‘activity’-focussed, but I’ll cover them later in this post
+Looking at the standard set of Contexts, they likely all fall into these three categories, at least at the root level.
+Occasionally you may have some Contexts that are more "activity"-focussed, but we will cover these exceptions later.

 Rule #2: Don’t go over board

-It’s relatively easy to end up having far too many contexts and this where most people go numb.
-While there is no best practice in terms of number, there are a few key principles that can help you determine whether you need a certain context in you list
+It is relatively easy to end up having far too many Contexts and this where most people go numb — you could as well have no Contexts at all.
+While there is no best practice in terms of absolute number, there are a few key questions that can help you determine whether you need a certain Context.